MohamedEl-Lithy/Tasks-ITI/ReadMe.md

 # My 1st github project

 This is my 1st GitHub project.
-I published this project directly from visula studio code.
+I published this project directly from visual studio code.